Board of National Officers*

 - There is only one National Bishop.
-The Bishop is a member of the clergy who is the highest ranked member of Templar Church.
+The Bishop is a member of the clergy who is the highest-ranked member of the Templar Church.
 He conducts religious services.
-The Bishop of Templar Church may advise or offer Christian spiritual advice to Knights, or simple moral support in times of need.
-The Bishop is also charged with respect to all Christian denominations, sensitive and supportive to people during illness, grief and bereavement.
+The Bishop of Templar Church may advise or offer Christian spiritual advice to Knights, or simply moral support in times of need.
+The Bishop is also charged with respect to all Christian denominations, sensitive and supportive to people during illness, grief, and bereavement.
 The Bishop will also advise the Grand Prior in future meetings/appointments/ as clergy in all matters.
 The Bishop shall also advise and coordinate with Grand Prior as the Spiritual Patriarch.

 - There will be one National Chaplain for the United States who will be responsible for the Chaplains in that area.
 The Regional Chaplain will report directly to the National Bishop and will carry out additional duties assigned to him by the National Bishop.

 - There will be one Grand Prelate for the United States who will be responsible for representing Canada in the USA.
 The Grand Prelate will report directly to the National Chaplain and will carry out additional duties assigned to him by the National Chaplain.

 - Each region of the United States will be represented by a Regional Chaplain who will be responsible for the Chaplains in that area.
 The Regional Chaplain will report directly to the National Bishop and will carry out additional duties assigned to him by the National Bishop.